research-iobserve/iobserve-architectural-runtime-models-JSS-2020/accuracy_experiment/user_behavior/README.md

 # Detecting and Representing User Behavior Experiment

+##### **Setup**
 The folder **'input'** contains the files for the **pcm** folder of iobserve-analysis.
-To run this experiment, run the main function of the './code/iobserve-analysis/experiments-cli/.../ExperimentsMain' class.
+To run this experiment, run the main function of the *'./code/iobserve-analysis/experiments/.../ExperimentsMain'* class.
-The source code utilized by the calls below is located in the folder './code/iobserve-analysis/analysis/src/main/java/org/iobserve/analysis/userbehavior/test'.
+The source code utilized by the calls below is located in the folder *'./code/iobserve-analysis/experiments/src/main/java/org/iobserve/experiments/accuracy/userbehavior'*.

-**Paths in TEntryEventSequenceTest have be altered according to the location of the input folder and desired result output folder.**
+**Paths in UserBehaviorAccuracyExperiment have be altered according to the location of the input folder and desired result output folder.**

+##### **'results' folder**
-The folder **'results'** contains the raw result files of one run of the experiment, that have been used to create the documentation.
+This folder contains the raw result files of the one run of the experiment, that have been used to create the documentation.